MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-table-transact-sql.md

 **Applies to** [!INCLUDE [fabricdw](../../includes/fabric-dw.md)] in [!INCLUDE [fabric](../../includes/fabric.md)].

-ALTER TABLE cannot be part of an explict transaction.
+ALTER TABLE cannot be part of an explicit transaction.

 ### XEvents for partition switch